How do I know if I need to register my event with the Office of Risk Management and Compliance?

 Certificates of Insurance

-The University must receive a Certificate of Insurance (COI) prior to the scheduled event which shows coverage for all of the above insurance requirements.
-The name of the insured on the certificate should match your legal name shown on the Child Protection registration form and your permissive use agreement/Contract.
+The University must receive a Certificate of Insurance (COI) one week prior to the scheduled event which shows coverage for all of the above insurance requirements.
+The name of the insured on the certificate should match your legal name shown on the Child Protection registration form and your Facilities Use Contract.

 The Certificate of Insurance must include the statement: